- December 21, 2018

 CRTs are regularly thrown into different schools and required to teach students they have no established relationships with, and support is critical for managing the challenges and frustrations that result.
 From working with teachers that have concerns about behaviour management (and supplying strategies that might work more effectively), to the emotional support that is provided by our education recruitment consultants on a daily basis, the support network that CRTs have to fall back on really took me by surprise.
 Sometimes it’s as simple as helping someone with their commute or checking in after school to see how the day went and what they thought of the school.

 The other side to it is the professional learning and coaching that is available to all of Tradewind’s agency teachers.
 Generally offered during school term breaks, these professional development courses cover a range of topics, including:

 - What it’s like to be a CRT in a secondary school

 - Building relationships and trust in the classroom

 It’s not just professional development, either.
 There are a whole range of relevant courses aimed at increasing a teacher’s chances of success, such as applying for graduate teaching positions, writing an application, tips for being shortlisted and advice on presenting yourself for a teaching interview.

 After so long working in schools, the transition to education recruitment has certainly been an incredible change for me.
 Although, it’s not just about what I’ve learned regarding the broader teaching workforce, but also understanding the scale of deployment, as well as the range of people that are placed (particularly teaching assistants).
 Not to mention the opportunity to work with capable, diverse and committed CRTs, which really makes what I’m doing a worthwhile endeavour.

-Are you looking for new CRTs to support your staff in the New Year?
+Are you looking for new CRTs to support your staff?
+Or perhaps you’re a CRT looking for new opportunties?
 We’d love to help – get in touch with the team at Tradewind.